gntouts/gomuq/README.md

 ##### MQTT

-Currently, we need an MQTT broker running at localhost:1883/
+We need an MQTT broker running at localhost:1883/

-To achieve this, check [1950 MQTT setup](https://github.com/gntouts/1950/tree/feat_add_uart_relay/HomeAssistant/HostOS/mqtt).
-The link may be moved [here](https://github.com/gntouts/1950/tree/main/HomeAssistant/HostOS/mqtt) when the branches are merged.
+To achieve this, check [MQTT setup](redis.md).

 #### Config file